 Students build a mystery model using instructions.
 The models they build can be found in the SEE Science Center’s acclaimed LEGO® Millyard Project.
 Students work together to find their models and discover important thought provoking elements of the project during a digital scavenger hunt.
 Participants discuss what they built and found together as a group.
-In this program each student is supplied a kit to used to build a LEGO®model; pairs of students share an android tablet to use during the program.
+In this program each student is supplied a kit used to build a LEGO®model; pairs of students share an Android tablet to use during the program.

 During the program participants consider and discuss resource use and management.
-They are introduced to local connections to the industrial revolution.
-(NGSS ESS3.A).
-Discussions include renewable and non-renewable resources and the impacts of resource use on humans and the environment.
-(NGSS ESS3.C) Participants are encouraged to make connections to their own life experiences compare manufacturing past and present.
+They are introduced to local connections to the industrial revolution (NGSS ESS3.A).
+Discussions include renewable and non-renewable resources and the impacts of resource use on humans and the environment (NGSS ESS3.C).
+Participants are encouraged to make connections to their own life experiences and compare manufacturing past and present.

 - This program is available to visitors in fourth grade and up.

 - There is a minimum of 15 students or a $135 charge.

 - There is a maximum of 40 students.